-- 66. Where a Public entity has an internal audit office, that Public Entity shall submit a copy of the internal audit report of that entity to the
+66. Where a Public entity has an internal audit office, that Public Entity shall submit a copy of the internal audit report of that entity to the when requested to do so by the Director of Finance.

 - (a) Director of Finance;

 - (b) Internal Audit Committee; and

 - (c) Auditor-General